 The Oklahoma Arts Council works closely with the OSDE to make arts education available as a tool for improving academic outcomes.

-Collaborative efforts have included the State Policy Pilot Program (SP3), the national Professional Development Institute for arts education directors, the development of new Oklahoma Academic Standards for Fine Arts, and the Oklahoma Arts Education Dashboard.
+Collaborative efforts with OSDE have included the State Policy Pilot Program (SP3), the national Professional Development Institute for arts education directors, and the development of the new Oklahoma Academic Standards for Fine Arts in dance, drama/theatre, music, and visual arts.